Nicram97/serverless-js/README.md

 To test serverless offline there is postman collection available in postman folder.
 If You want to test Api Gateway just switch URL and request properties/bodies etc.

 To send email from AWS in AWS SES section add email to verified identities.
 Then adjust request body.

+DLQ (dead letter queue) - Works only deployed + only for async methods (SNS, SQS etc.)